vandrada/csb/parallel/README.md

     dispatch /home/You/DirectoryWithBams mpileup2snp /home/You/VarScan.jar

-Will run `chromo_split` on the bam files in `DirectoryWithBams` in parallel, two at a time.  `chromo_split` will process two regions in parallel, resulting in a maximum total of four processes running.
+Will run `chromo_split` on two bam files in `DirectoryWithBams` in parallel.
+`chromo_split` will process two regions in parallel, resulting in a total of four processes running.

     dispatch /home/You/DirectoryWithBams mpileup2snp /home/You/VarScan.jar --n-bam=3

-Will run `chromo_split` on three bam files in `DirectoryWithBams` in parallel, two at a time.  `chormo_split` will process two regions in parallel, resulting in a maximum total of six processes running.
+Will run `chromo_split` on three bam files in `DirectoryWithBams` in parallel.
+`chormo_split` will process two regions in parallel, resulting in a total of six processes running.

 ## Notes
 * A `varscan.conf` is expected to be in the directory with the bam files.